-This popover pizza recipe is a twist on an upside down pizza with a golden popover crust hiding a flavorful filling of meat, sauce, vegetables and cheese.
+This upside down pizza casserole recipe is a twist on a popover pizza with a golden popover crust hiding a flavorful filling of meat, sauce, vegetables and cheese.

 When I was a little girl, my mom made popover pizza all the time.
-It was one of her favorite recipes, along with chicken & corn mini pies.
+It was one of her favorite recipes, along with chicken & corn mini pies, and our whole family loved it.

 When I was in sixth or seventh grade, the local newspaper sent a reporter and a photographer over to talk to her about her popover pizza.
 I don't remember what prompted the visit (I think I may have written a letter, but the details are fuzzy.), but I do remember that the photo was her in her garden, smiling.